JCSS-PMC/PMC/part-02/wave-loads.md

 $d=$ The still, or undisturbed water depth (positive).

-This method ensures that the kinematics at the surface are always evaluated from the linear wave theory expressions as if they were at the still water level (Wheeler 1969).
+This method ensures that the kinematics at the surface are always evaluated from the linear wave theory expressions as if they were at the still water level {cite}`Wheeler1969`.

 ## The short-term random wave process